Irresistible Chicken Piccata coated with parmesan and served with a delectable lemon sauce.

 - Place cling wrap on your chicken cutlets and flatten with a meat mallet. *see Notes

 - Drag each chicken cutlet through the flour first so that it's completely coated.
-Then take it through the egg and coat it at last with the parmesan.
+Then take it through the egg and coat it at last with the Parmesan.

 - Place coated chicken pieces into a dish.
 They shouldn't touch.

 - When the oil is hot enough (but not smoking) place chicken slices into the pan.
-Don't over crowd, I add about 2-3 slices at once.
+Don't overcrowd, I add about 2–3 slices at once.

 - Flip and cook chicken slices golden on all slides.
 Add and use remaining butter as needed.
 Take out from the pan and keep aside.